yuchenwu73/yuchenwu73.github.io/contents/publications.md

             <a href="paper/Using_Improved_DeepLabV3_for_Complex_Scene_Segmentation.pdf">[Paper]</a>
         </p>
         <p class="publication-description">
-            This paper improves DeepLabV3+ for complex scene segmentation tasks to enhance image semantic segmentation performance in diverse and complex environments.
+            This paper proposes an improved DeepLabV3+ framework to achieve high-precision and efficient semantic segmentation in complex scenes.
         </p>
     </div>
 </div>